jayunit100/k8hacking/k8petstore/README.md

 ## Welcome to k8PetStore

+## WE'VE MOVED TO Kubernetes ! https://github.com/GoogleCloudPlatform/kubernetes/tree/master/examples/k8petstore

+See you there.

+## Old instructions ... please don't use them, as this repo is now being maintained inside kubernetes, and I plan to delete this at some point

 This is a follow up to the Guestbook example, which implements a slightly more real world demonstration using

 the same application architecture.